Raheem3600/Team-2-Scrappy-Market-Agentic-AI-Project/README.md

 - Ollama runs locally on the host machine and is not inside Docker.
 - The first Docker startup may take a few minutes while containers build.
-- If Docker volumes are removed, the database may need to be recreated on the next startup.